Professional Development & Resources

 Music Industry Funding

-Manitoba Music assists member artists and music industry companies find funding that can help them build their careers.
+Manitoba Music assists member artists and music industry companies to find funding that can help them build their careers.
 Manitoba Music is the Regional Education Coordinator for FACTOR.

 See the Funding page for more information on grants and loans available to artists and music companies in Canada.